starlordphr/CDLI-Android-Application/README.md

 4. Now you can tap on the image to fade away textual content.
 5. Description font size is now increased.
 5. Icon font size is now increased.
-6. Dates in the thumbanil view are now larger.
+6. Dates in the thumbnail view are now larger.

 -CDLI :)